Helianthus pauciflorus Nutt.

 Leaf - Mostly opposite, sessile or with poorly differentiated petiole.
 Blades lanceolate, to 25 cm long, thick-textured, +/- flat, tapered at base, pointed at tip, with margins finely toothed to nearly entire.
 Surfaces strongly roughened with minute, stout, pustular-based hairs, also bearing sessile glands.
 Blades with 3 main veins, diverging well above base.

-Involucre - To 20 mm long, shorter than tips of disk corollas.
-Bracts in 3-4 unequal, overlapping series, tightly appressed, pointed at tip, margins with fringe of hairs, surfaes mostly glabrous.
+Heads - Radiate.
+Involucre to 20 mm long, shorter than tips of disk corollas.
+Bracts in 3-4 unequal, overlapping series, tightly appressed, pointed at tip, margins with fringe of hairs, surfaces mostly glabrous.

 Florets - Ray florets 10-21, sterile, with corollas 2.0-3.5 cm long, yellow.
 Disk florets with corollas 6.0-7.5 mm long, reddish brown to deep purple.
 Pappus of 2 scales 4-5 mm long, sometimes also with 2-8 additional minute scales.